 - Test exit report – this is referenced via the testing approach, though it would be a key deliverable before we can go live.
 This will detail the confidence levels regarding whether we can go live.

-Step Two: Cultural Transformation
+Step 3: Cultural Transformation

 From experience, a testing team will do their best work when they are happy.
 A happy workforce has been scientifically proven to deliver a successful outcome.